BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02A.md

 3. Note that you need to specify a compute target on which to run the pipeline.
 In the **Settings** pane, click **Select compute target** and select the **aml-cluster** compute target you created in the previous lab.
 4. On the left side of the designer, expand the **Datasets** section, and drag the **diabetes dataset** dataset you created in the previous exercise onto the canvas.
 5. Select the **diabetes dataset** module on the canvas, and view its settings (the settings pane for the dataset may open automatically and cover the canvas).
 Then on the **outputs** tab, click the **Visualize** icon (which looks like a column chart).
 6. Review the schema of the data, noting that you can see the distributions of the various columns as histograms.
-Then close the visualization, and then close or resize the settings pane using the X or **<sub>&#8599;</sub><sup>&#8601;</sup>** icon so you can see the pipeline canvas with the dataset on it.
+Then close the visualization, and then close or minimize the settings pane using the X or **<sub>&#8599;</sub><sup>&#8601;</sup>** icon so you can see the pipeline canvas with the dataset on it.

 ## Task 2: Add Transformations